jadijadi/gittutorial/Notes/en/Complete_Git_Notes-en.md

     ```
     git checkout -- <file>
     ```
-    - if you have not yet committed the changes, it will undo all changes and brings the file back to the previous commit file status.
+    - If you have not yet committed the changes, it will undo all changes and brings the file back to the previous commit file status.
 So, it restores all the changes back to the latest commit.
     - `'--'`: Refers to the HEAD (latest commit).

 # Working With Branches

-  When you create a new branch, it **inherits the current state** of your working directory and index.Managing branches is essential for collaboration and project organization.
+  When you create a new branch, it **inherits the current state** of your working directory and index.
+Managing branches is essential for collaboration and project organization.
 Here are some branch-related commands:

   - To show all branches in the project:
     ```
     git branch
     ```
-    - The output highlights your current working branch with an astrix (\*).
+    - The output highlights your current working branch with an asterisk (\*).
     Example:
     > \$ git branch
     >